Resources

 Education Week has published a few stories on current pressures leading to closure.
 Here’s one, by Mark Lieberman, and another, by Caitlynn Peetz, on enrollment pressures specifically.

 Here are some talking points on the effects of closure, which might be useful for public testimony.
+This two-page memo summarizes how to close well.
+I’ve also compiled some questions that district leaders should be asking when considering closing schools.

 Organizations